Skip to content

 No, you don't need a business license to run a Shopify store.
 However, depending on where your business is located and what products or services you're selling, you may need to obtain a business license or permit.

 For example, if you're selling alcohol, tobacco, or food products, you'll need to comply with specific regulations, and if you're running a dropshipping business, you may need to get a resale license.
-Ultimately, it's important to research the licensing requirements for your business and budget for Shopify costs associated with obtaining these licenses.
+Ultimately, it's essential to research the licensing requirements for your business and budget for Shopify costs associated with obtaining these licenses.

-Final Thoughts
+Final thoughts

 An LLC is a business structure that separates business owners from business entities, and obtaining one is a good way to protect your personal assets against lawsuits and to save money on taxes.
 While you don't always need an LLC, it’s often a good idea to get one.